debsamanta5571-dot/ash-tower/README.md

 Unzip and run `AshTower.exe`.

-## Gameplay Features

-- Card combat with intent, block, status, and relic hooks
-- Procedural climb with a map
-- Shop, rest, and reward screens

-## What’s in the game
+## What's in it

-- 54 cards
-- 9 enemies
-- 29 relics
-- 10 potions
-- 6 events
+You climb a generated map.
+Fights run on energy, block, enemy intent, and statuses, and relics hook into that loop.
+Between rooms you get shops, rest, events, and rewards.

+There are 54 cards, 9 enemies, 29 relics, 10 potions, and 6 events.

 ## Technical Mechanics